lynnlangit/AWSLambda-CSharp-Samples/README.md

 # AWSLambda-CSharp-Samples
 community code samples authored by SoCal Developers at 'cook and code'

-AWS Lambda Serverless - C#
+Challenge: Build a community website (for SoCal Code Camp) using AWS C# Lambdas and other services for a serverless pattern
+***

 **Goals: **